Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

 and

-respectively.\footnote{The underlying reason for applying twice the first-order differential operators to the spin $\pm 2$ components is to make the nonzero boost weight vanishing.
-This is closely related to \emph{Chandrasekhar transformation} \cite{chandrasekhar1975linearstabSchw} on Schwarzschild as well.} The subscript $+2$ or $-2$ here indicates the spin weight $s=\pm2$, and the operators $\mathbf{L}^0_s$ and $\mathbf{L}^1_s$, given by
+respectively.\footnote{This application of the first-order differential operators to the spin $\pm 2$ components is closely related to \emph{Chandrasekhar transformation} \cite{chandrasekhar1975linearstabSchw}.} The subscript $+2$ or $-2$ here indicates the spin weight $s=\pm2$, and the operators $\mathbf{L}^0_s$ and $\mathbf{L}^1_s$, given by